tranhelen/tranhelen/_posts/2018-01-22-buildinghabitswithabujo.md

 It’s what you do every day that changes you.
 From authors like Cal Newport to podcasters like Tim Ferris to motivational speakers like Tony Robbins, generally everyone always mentions that the key to excellence is building good habits.<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a>

 When I was fine-tuning how to build life-long habits, I came across the Bullet Journal.<a id="anchor-2" href="#note-2" class="fieldnotes-anchor">[2]</a> I'm all about small changes for large impacts and this system was exactly that for me.
-I've been using it for the past two years and can see improvements throughout my professional and personal life.
+I've been using it for just over a year and a half and can see improvements throughout my professional and personal life.

 ## Why a Bullet Journal?